Celebrating Too Hot To Handel: The Jazz-Gospel Messiah

 IT has become one of Chicago’s favorite annual events, bringing together people from all walks of life to celebrate and enjoy the incredible musicians and voices that have reshaped Handel’s Messiah with a soul-stirring interpretation that observers have enthusiastically embraced wholeheartedly.

-The Auditorium Theatre’s presentation of Too Hot to Handel: The Jazz-Gospel Messiah on January 18-19––featuring the phenomenal voices of Rodrick Dixon, Alfreda Burke and Karen Marie Richardson––represents Chicago's 15th anniversary of presenting the spirited makeover of George Frideric Handel’s Messiah, an original work created in 1741 and given a contemporary twist that kicks off the new year with exhilarating performances to commemorate the life and achievements of Dr. Martin Luther King Jr. "I was here for the first-ever production of Too Hot at the Auditorium, and even then, I knew that this performance would keep people coming back to the theatre year after year," says Rich Regan, Auditorium Theatre CEO.
+The Auditorium Theatre’s presentation of Too Hot to Handel: The Jazz-Gospel Messiah––featuring the phenomenal voices of Rodrick Dixon, Alfreda Burke and Karen Marie Richardson––represented Chicago's 15th anniversary of presenting the spirited makeover of George Frideric Handel’s Messiah, an original work created in 1741 and given a contemporary twist that kicks off the new year with exhilarating performances to commemorate the life and achievements of Dr. Martin Luther King Jr. "I was here for the first-ever production of Too Hot at the Auditorium, and even then, I knew that this performance would keep people coming back to the theatre year after year," says Rich Regan, Auditorium Theatre CEO.
 "Too Hot has built a dedicated audience in Chicago, and it is inspiring to see people from all across the city come together to celebrate Dr. Martin Luther King Jr.'s vision and witness the unifying impact that the performing arts can have.
 We are honored to present this show to Chicago for the 15th year."

 Too Hot to Handel, which highlights the kind of diversity that Dr. King promoted, was designed to capture the spirit and message of the 1964 Nobel Peace Prize-winner.